 - School uniforms are compulsory, except on "No Uniform Days". - Uniform shirts must be properly buttoned.
 Clothes must be of suitable size and length.
 Skirts must be knee length and not higher than one inch above the knee. - Clothing that is excessively too large or too small is unacceptable. - Clean shoes or sneakers appropriate to the school setting are to be worn.
 Rubber flip-flops, open-toed sandals, backless shoes, slippers, sandals, and high heels are not allowed. - Boys are not allowed to wear earrings.
 Body piercing is not allowed for either sex.
-Jewelry that is distracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc). - Expensive jewelry and watches should not be worn to school since they could be lost or stolen and could be a source of danger for students traveling on their own. - Face paint and excessive make-up is not allowed. - Hairstyles, if considered inappropriate for students in a school setting, will not be allowed. - Hair, even if colored, should be of natural hair color or hue. - PE uniforms are required for PE classes and for certain activities/occasions. - All uniform items must be purchased through the school from the storeroom.
+Jewelry that is distracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc). - Expensive jewelry and watches should not be worn to school since they could be lost or stolen and could be a source of danger for students traveling on their own. - Face paint and excessive make-up is not allowed. - Hairstyles, if considered inappropriate for students in a school setting, will not be allowed. - Hair must be kept as the student's natural color.
+Dyed, highlighted, bleached, or colored hair is not permitted at TCIS. - PE uniforms are required for PE classes and for certain activities/occasions. - All uniform items must be purchased through the school from the storeroom.
 Items tailored outside the school are unacceptable. - If for any reason the storeroom cannot outfit the student, please see the Business Manager.